postgres/postgres/contrib/pg_tde/documentation/docs/index.md

     This `pg_tde` version is based on and supported for [Percona Server for PostgreSQL 17.x :octicons-link-external-16:](https://docs.percona.com/postgresql/17/postgresql-server.html) - an open source binary drop-in replacement for PostgreSQL Community.
 It provides the `tde_heap` access method and offers [full encryption capabilities](features.md).

-* **Community version**
+* **Community version** (deprecated)

-    This version is supported for PostgreSQL Community 16 and 17, and Percona Distribution for PostgreSQL 16.
+    This version is available with PostgreSQL Community 16 and 17, and Percona Distribution for PostgreSQL 16.
 It provides the `tde_heap_basic` access method, offering limited encryption features.
 The limitations are in encrypting WAL data only for tables created using the extension and no support of index encryption nor logical replication.

-### Which version to chose?
+### Which version to choose?

-Use the community version and the `tde_heap_basic` access method for data sets where indexing is not mandatory or index encryption is not required.
-Check the [upstream documentation :octicons-link-external-16:](https://github.com/percona/pg_tde/blob/main/README.md) how to get started.

-Otherwise, enjoy full encryption with the Percona Server for PostgreSQL version and the `tde_heap` access method.
+Enjoy full encryption with the Percona Server for PostgreSQL version and the `tde_heap` access method.
+The Community version is deprecated and is planned to be removed in future releases.

 Still not sure?
 [Contact our experts](https://www.percona.com/about/contact) to find the best solution for you.